PRACTICE COMPLAINTS PROCEDURE

 If the complaint is relatively straitforward, we will now be in a position to have investigated your complaint and can offer you an explanation. if however, you are not satisfied or your complaint is of a more complicated nature we will explain the next step in the complaints procedure and the time limits you should expect.
 In all instances the Practice Manager will ensure that your concerns are dealt with as soon as possible.
 However if you do not wish to complain directly to the practice, a practice liaison (PALS) has been established in every NHS Trust and Primary Care Trust.
 PALS are not part of the complaints procedure itself but they may be able to resolve your concerns informally or can tell you more about the complaints procedure and independent complaints advocacy services.

 If the situation arises where you need someone to make a complaint on your behalf or a patient requests that you make a complaint on their behalf then you need to be aware that we keep strictly to the rules of medical confidentiality.

 We would always need the written consent of the patient before we could accept the complaint.
-If you need to do this you should ask reception staff for the complaints form.

 What will we do?

 - Find out exactly what happened and what went wrong.